 Full Waveform Inversion

-Multi-parameter FWI Imaging: A seismic shift.
+DUG Elastic Multi-parameter FWI Imaging: A seismic shift.

-Multi-parameter least-squares imaging powered by FWI.
+Multi-parameter elastic least-squares imaging powered by FWI.

 Built for research and production at high frequency with huge datasets on HPC.
-Leverage superior physics and reduce turnaround time for subsurface characterisation.
+Leverage superior physics and reduce turnaround time for unsurpassed subsurface characterisation.

 A comparison between imaging results in a complex salt environment, offshore Gulf of Mexico.
 Conventional reverse time migration (RTM), after pre-processing & regularisation versus DUG MP-FWI Imaging result using field-data input.
 Superior resolution.
 Superior imaging.
 (Data courtesy of Shell)

-Multi-parameter FWI Imaging
+DUG Multi-parameter FWI Imaging

-• Rapid turnaround
+• Superior physics — Rapid turnaround

 • Simultaneous model building and least-squares imaging